Marianna Hill: Career

 Hill's initial acting experience came when she was an apprentice at the Laguna Playhouse.
 She then worked three summers at the La Jolla Playhouse, and later gained more experience at the Neighborhood Playhouse School of the Theatre.
 She was a life member of The Actors Studio as of January 1980.
 She adopted her mother's surname ("Hill") as her professional surname.
 She appeared in more than 70 films and television episodes.

 Her film debut came in Married Too Young (1962).
-She played Gabrielle in the Howard Hawks film Red Line 7000 (1965) and featured in the Elvis Presley film Paradise, Hawaiian Style (1966); the Haskell Wexler political film Medium Cool (1969); the western El Condor (1970); the Clint Eastwood film High Plains Drifter (1973) as Callie Travers; the cult classic horror-thriller film The Baby (1973); and in The Godfather Part II (1974) as Deanna Dunn-Corleone, Fredo Corleone's hard-drinking wife.
+She played Gabrielle in the Howard Hawks film Red Line 7000 (1965) and featured in the Elvis Presley film Paradise, Hawaiian Style (1966); the Haskell Wexler political film Medium Cool (1969); the western El Condor (1970); the Clint Eastwood film High Plains Drifter (1973) as Callie Travers; the cult classic horror-thriller film The Baby (1973) as Germaine Wadsworth; and in The Godfather Part II (1974) as Deanna Dunn-Corleone, Fredo Corleone's hard-drinking wife.

+Beginning in 1970, her billing changed to "Mariana Hill."
+She stated in a 2016 interview that the spelling change was not her choice, and possibly resulted from "Mariana" being the standard spelling of her name in Spain, where El Condor was filmed.
+She did not object when the alteration continued in the credits of future projects, notably on the poster for The Godfather Part II.

-Hill guest-starred in several 1960s sitcoms, including My Three Sons, Hogan's Heroes and Love, American Style, as well as in the original Star Trek series ("Dagger of the Mind", 1966, as Dr. Helen Noel) and Perry Mason ("The Case of the Greek Goddess", 1963, as Theba).
-She guest-starred in The High Chaparral; Bonanza; Death Valley Days; Gunsmoke; The Wild Wild West; Dr. Kildare; The F.B.I.; Quincy, M.E.; S.W.A.T.; Kung Fu; The Outer Limits; Mannix; Batman; Daniel Boone; The Tall Man; Mission: Impossible; and the first pilot movie for Harry O. Her last television appearance was in a 1984 episode of Remington Steele.
+Hill guest-starred on several television series, including My Three Sons, Hogan's Heroes, Love, American Style, the original Star Trek series ("Dagger of the Mind", 1966, as Dr. Helen Noel), and Perry Mason ("The Case of the Greek Goddess", 1963, as Theba).
+She also appeared on The High Chaparral; Bonanza; Death Valley Days; Gunsmoke; The Wild Wild West; Dr. Kildare; The F.B.I.; Quincy, M.E.; S.W.A.T.; Kung Fu; The Outer Limits; Mannix; Batman; Daniel Boone; The Tall Man; Mission: Impossible; and the first pilot movie for Harry O. Her last television appearance was in a 1984 episode of Remington Steele.

 After moving to New York to teach at the Lee Strasberg Theatre Institute, Hill moved to England in 1988 to teach at the Lee Strasberg Studio in London.
 She remained there until its closure in 2001.
 Hill continued to teach at the Method Studio in London, and made an appearance in the 2005 British film Coma Girl: The State of Grace, a part she got through the association of one of her students with the film's writer and director Dina Jacobsen.

 Her last American film was Chief Zabu, which was filmed on the campus of Bard College in New York in 1986.
 The film was not released until 2016.
 In a rare public appearance, Hill attended the premiere of the movie at the 2016 Fort Lauderdale Film Festival.

 Hill lives in the UK.
 She teaches acting privately and at acting workshops.
-She was scheduled to make an appearance at the Destination Star Trek Germany convention in June 2021; however, the convention was postponed due to the COVID-19 pandemic.
+She was scheduled to make an appearance at the Destination Star Trek Germany convention in June 2021, but the convention was postponed due to the COVID-19 pandemic.